In this azure tutorial, we will discuss How to How to Create Azure VM (Virtual Machine). Apart from this, we will also discuss on the below topics

 }

-Step-2: Now, execute the below command to create the VM using Azure CLI.
+2. Now, execute the below command to create the VM using Azure CLI.

 az vm create --resource-group demoRsgGroup --name TSINFOVM --image UbuntuLTS --admin-username azureuser --generate-ssh-keys

-You can able to see it as below
+You can see it below

 {- Finished ..